notify Key Takeaways

 What Is the Maximum Security Deposit Amount a Landlord Can Charge in Virginia?

 Another option, instead of (or in addition to) a security deposit, is to allow the tenant to purchase damage insurance.
-Virginia law states that the cost of the damage insurance and the security deposit must not exceed 2X the monthly rent of the dwelling unit.
+Virginia law states that the cost of the tenant's damage insurance and the security deposit must not exceed 2X the monthly rent of the dwelling unit.

 Can Landlords in Virginia Charge Tenants an Additional Pet Deposit?